Publishing Air Quality Data on the aqicn.org / waqi.info map

 };

-Know any Air Quality station in your surroundings?
+Do you know of any Air Quality stations in your area?

-Participate with your own air quality monitoring station
+why not participate to the map with your own air quality station?

 Our GAIA air quality monitors are very easy to set up: You only need a WIFI access point and a USB compatible power supply.